gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     sys.stack.size=[# of bytes (with K/M/G)]

 This specifies the stack size of each thread in each Graphene process.
 The default value is determined by the library OS.
-Units like K (KB), M (MB), and G (GB) can be given to the values for convenience.
+Units like `K` (KB), `M` (MB), and `G` (GB) can be appended to the values for convenience.
 For example, `sys.stack.size=1M` indicates a 1MB stack size.

 ### Program Break (Heap) Size

     sys.brk.size=[# of bytes (with K/M/G)]

-This specifies the program break (_brk_) size in each Graphene process.
-The default value of program break size is determined by the library OS.
-Units like K (KB), M (MB), and G (GB) can be given to the values for convenience.
-For example, `sys.brk.size=1M` indicates a 1MB max brk size.
+This specifies the program break (brk) size in each Graphene process.
+The default value of the program break size is determined by the library OS.
+Units like `K` (KB), `M` (MB), and `G` (GB) can be appended to the values for convenience.
+For example, `sys.brk.size=1M` indicates a 1MB brk size.

 ## FS-related (Required by LibOS)

-### Mount Points (REQUIRED)
+### Mount Points

     fs.mount.[identifier].path=[PATH]
     fs.mount.[identifier].type=[chroot|...]
     fs.mount.[identifier].uri=[URI]

-This syntax specifies how the FSes are mounted inside the library OSes.
+This syntax specifies how file systems are mounted inside the library OS.
 At least one mount point is required in the manifest, because at least the Glibc library must be mounted in the library OS.